 Cheesecake has to be one of the most beloved desserts in the world.
-You likely look forward to being able to enjoy cheesecake due to how tasty and addictive it is.
+You likely look forward to being able to enjoy it due to how tasty and addictive it is.

 Many people struggle with having cheesecakes not setting properly at first.
-Is there a specific reason why a cheesecake isn’t setting properly, though?
+Is there a specific reason why this happens, though?

-Read on to learn more about what to do when your cheesecake isn’t setting properly.
+Read on to learn more about what to do when your cheesecake doesn’t set as expected.
 This should help you to troubleshoot to figure out what’s wrong while also giving you the advice to fix the problem.

 What Does it Mean When a Cheesecake Doesn’t Set?